Updated May 17, 2024 (version 14.4.0)

 CO2.
 The current form of the simulation is described by Nassar et al. [2010].
 Anthropogenic emissions are from ODIAC2019 [Oda and Maksyutov, 2011; Oda et al., 2018].

 Methane.
 The current form of the simulation is described by Maasakkers et al. [2019].
 Updated soil uptake is from the MeMo model v1.0 [Murguia-Flores et al., 2018].
 Default global anthropogenic emissions are from EDGAR version 8; this update from EDGAR version 7 is a new development in 14.3.1.
 Updated emission from fuel exploitation is from Scarpelli et al. [2022a] and is a new development in version 13.4.0. older versions used Scarpelli et al. [2020].
-Anthropogenic emissions from Mexico are from Scarpelli et al. [2020b] and this is a new development in version 13.1.0.
+Anthropogenic emissions from Mexico are from Scarpelli et al. [2020b].
 Anthropogenic emissions from Canada are from Scarpelli et al. [2022b] and this is a new development in version 13.4.0.
 Methane emissions from hydropower reservoirs is from Delwiche et al. [2022]; this is a new development in version 14.2.0.
 An updated surface methane boundary condition using NOAA flask data is a new development in 14.4.0.

 CO.
 Simulation of CO in GEOS-Chem can be conducted either as part of the standard full-chemistry simulation or as a separate tagged-tracer simulation that resolves CO sources from individual regions or processes, and uses archived OH fields from a full-chemistry simulation to compute the CO sink.
 The most recent version is described by Fisher et al. [2017].